forcedotcom/SalesforceMobileSDK-Android/README.md

 Introduction
 ==

-### What's New in 4.3
+### What's New in 5.0

+**OS Version Support**
+- Android Nougat (API 25) is fully supported in Mobile SDK 5.0.

 **SmartStore Enhancements**
-- To enhance performance in certain edge cases, SmartStore adds an option for serializing unusually large soup elements in external storage.
+- We have added new APIs that allow hybrid developers to create their own named databases.

+**SmartSync Enhancements**
+- We now allow sync down/refresh of data stored in local soups by specifying the fields to sync.

+**Hybrid Networking Enhancements**
+- We have replaced forcetk.mobilesdk.js with force.js.
+Networking in hybrid apps is now handled natively.
+As a result, session token refresh happens automatically.

 **Library Upgrades**
-- We've updated React Native to version 0.30.0.
+- We've updated React Native to version 0.35.0.
-- We've updated SQLCipher to version 3.5.2.
+- We've updated Cordova to version 6.1.0.
+- We've removed the dependency on Guava.

+**SalesforceAnalytics Library**
+- We've added a new library in Mobile SDK 5.0 called SalesforceAnalytics.
+This enables us to collect non-sensitive data on which features in Mobile SDK are being used.
+It is turned on by default, but can be turned off if required.

 **Other Technical Improvements**
+- We now support rich app templates (see [forcedroid](https://npmjs.org/package/forcedroid) for more details).
 - Improvements to sample apps.
 - Various bug fixes.